dergigi/dergigi.github.io/support.md

 ---
 layout: page
-title: Value for Value
+title: Support
 subtitle: Ways to Support Me
 image: /assets/images/bitcoin/value4value.png
 ---

 First of all: thank you for your support.
 It is because of people like you why I am able to do what I do.
-All my work is released for free under a [cc-by-sa license][license] and provided on a [value for value][value] basis.
+All my work is released for free under an [open and permissive license][license] and provided on a [value for value][value] basis.

+### Direct Support

-The idea of value for value is simple: information is provided free of charge, directly, without any paywalls or middlemen.
+The idea is simple: information is provided free of charge, directly, without any paywalls or middlemen.
 If the information was valuable to you, you are encouraged to give value back.

 [value]: {{ '/value' | absolute_url }}